pretix/pretix/doc/development/contribution/style.rst

 * The commit message should start with a single subject line and can optionally be followed by a commit message body.

   * The subject line should be the shortest possible representation of what the commit changes.
-Someone who reviewed the commit a couple of weeks ago should able to immediately remember the commit based on the subject line and tell it apart from other commits.
+Someone who reviewed the commit should able to immediately remember the commit in a couple of weeks based on the subject line and tell it apart from other commits.

   * If there's additional useful information that we should keep, such as reasoning behind the commit, you can